 - General Education: Students must complete a minimum of 40 credits for all degrees.
 (Students may "double count" courses between the ICP and the General Education Program.)

 - The program may not include courses that would comprise more than 80% of any approved departmental major.

 - Students interested in an individually created program within the College of Business will coordinate with a College of Business adviser.
 If it is determined that more than 25% of the individually created program is appropriate in business, the adviser will make certain that the courses chosen meet the common body of knowledge requirements of The American Assembly of Collegiate Schools of Business.

 - Students with a concentration outside of the College of Business may not take more than 25 percent of their program from courses taught by the College of Business.

-- Admission into an ICP begins the semester following approval of the ICP committee.
+- Admission into an ICP begins immediately upon approval by CUP.